tock/tock/doc/courses/sensys/presentation/slides.md

 ## Hands-on: Write and add a capsule to the kernel

-  4. Read the Hail boot sequence in `boards/hail/src/main.rs`
+  4. Read the imix boot sequence in `boards/imix/src/main.rs`

   5. Write a new capsule that prints "Hello World" to the debug console.